nakajima/releasor2000/README.md

 # releasor2000

-Release your software everywhere.
+Release everywhere.

-A CLI tool that builds your Rust project for multiple targets and publishes releases across GitHub, Homebrew, Cargo, curl-installable scripts, and Nix flakes — all from a single config file.
+A CLI tool that builds a Rust project for multiple targets and publishes releases across GitHub, Homebrew, Cargo, curl-installable scripts, and Nix flakes.

 ## Install